Duties and responsibilities for both civil sub-engineers and civil engineers.

 3. Quality Control:

-• Inspect ongoing work to verify adherence to safety and quality guidelines.
+Inspect to ensure that work is following both safety and quality guidelines.

 4. Documentation and Record Keeping: